nikolawannabe/pcyo/content/new-students.md

 title = 'New Students'
 +++

-## About Our Teacher
+## About Our Teachers
-### Sara Baldwin
+### Sequim: Sara Baldwin
 Sara has 25 years of experience as a public school orchestra director, and over 30 years as a studio teacher for violin, viola, cello, and music theory.
+Sara has been teaching beginner, intermediate, and advanced students in Sequim since 2022.

+### Port Angeles: Jesse Ahmann
+Jesse is an eminently skilled cellist and bass player who regularly performs as a professional musician with multiple groups across multiple genres of music and has 15 years of experience teaching orchestra kids in school, camp, and private lessons.
+We are so happy to welcome Jesse to our teaching staff in 2025 teaching beginner students in Port Angeles.

 ## About Our Classes
-- Peninsula Community Youth Orchestra is for children in grades 1-12.
+- Peninsula Community Youth Orchestra is for children in grades 1-8.
 Children entering the program should be able to read.
 [High school students](/high-school-students) are likely ready for our parent organization, the Sequim Community Orchestra.
 - We offer group lessons for beginner, intermediate, and advanced learners of violin, viola, cello, or bass.
 - Classes are held Monday and Wednesday afternoons.
-- Classes are located at Swisher Hall in Sequim, WA, which is near Carrie Blake Park and the soccer fields.
+- Sequim classes are located at Swisher Hall in Sequim, WA, which is near Carrie Blake Park and the soccer fields.
+- Port Angeles class location is TBD.

 [Join our mailing list](https://docs.google.com/forms/d/e/1FAIpQLScurZKvTNpv0szRfphVk_cIhgXW5aps4tpTj1Ee50dNgMF8mw/viewform?usp=sharing&ouid=107459316929255460073)